squf/fl-studio/source/content/fl studio/mastering.md

 	* ![[Pasted image 20241112211637.png]]

-* with this second EQ 2, you'll want to mess around with the yellow 4 knob mostly. maybe move it up a little bit, who knows. something actually important here though, just make sure you aren't boosting anything in here above 2 dB in sound. maybe 3 dB if you're feeling dangerous.
+* with this second EQ 2, you'll want to move the knobs around until your song sounds better, typically the mid range knobs (3-5) need a little boost from here. keep your master levels in mind and don't boost the dB so much that you start clipping the audio, try to keep the master level at 0.

 	* ![[Pasted image 20241112212002.png]]

-	* this little slider, with the red arrow pointing to it in our enhancement EQ, this is the dB slider. the second red arrow is pointing out the hint panel again, showing that it's currently at 2.0dB.
+	* the hint panel is displaying 2.0 dB, and we can see that i've raised the yellow 4 knob to that amount.

 * basically the idea here is, if you have to go above 2 dB to make something in your song sound good, its probably not going to sound good on different sound systems. so go back to your song's main flp and fix it in the mix and start this whole process over.